Call Today (805) 563-2882

-Jodi Wustman was a bright 19 year old college student when she suffered a devastating brain injury after being hit by a drunk driver.
+Jodi Wustman was a thriving 19- year-old college student when she suffered a devastating brain injury after being hit by a drunk driver.

-Finding no programs to support her after hospitalization, Jodi sank deeper into isolation for lack of contact with peers and mentally stimulating activities.
-This is a common problem for brain injury survivors.
+Finding no programs to support her after hospitalization, Jodi sank deeper into isolation for lack of contact with peers and mentally stimulating activities, a commonly occurring problem for brain injury survivors.

 In 1982, Jodi’s parents got together with relatives of other adults suffering from brain injuries and began mobilizing resources to create a supportive and stimulating place for their loved ones.
 By 1994 Jodi House had a permanent location in Santa Barbara.